jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 #### IO definition used for security

 This explicit statement of what exactly is accessed, is a great tool for security.
 A user can actually *see* what a command is changing.
-In security you have to beware how the command might be faking it.
+In security you might beware how the command might be faking it.

 #### Sub-commands